Meet the Team

 My name is Emma Tidby and I am the Meldreth Primary School Chair of Governors.
 I am new to this role and am enjoying the challenges that it provides.
 I lead a team of passionate and enthusiastic governors who all work hard to ensure the governing body is focused on the vision, ethos and strategic direction of the school and as the chair I work very closely with the Head teacher to support and challenge where appropriate.

-I am about to become a parent at school again, having had one child already complete his time at Meldreth Primary and another who started in September.
+I ama parent at school again, having had one child already complete his time at Meldreth Primary and another in Year 1.

 Mrs Sasha Howard

-I am Sasha Howard, Head teacher at Meldreth Primary and a School Governor.
+I am the Head teacher at Meldreth Primary and therefore a School Governor.

 I work in partnership with our Governors on all aspects of school life.
 I inform and advise the Governing body about children's progress and their levels of attendance and the quality of teaching and learning.
 It is very rewarding being part of such a dedicated and energetic group of governors who work tirelessly to make sure every child and their families have the best experience this school can offer.